stibbelrino/virtualXBOX/README.md

 # virtualXBOX
-An open source emulator for the Xbox One
+An open source virtualizer for the Xbox One
-This emulator aims to be as accurate as possible to the original hardware of the Xbox One, released in 2013 by Microsoft
+This virtulizer aims to run games released for the Xbox One at playable speeds

 Currently, no games are bootable